webqit/webqit-community.docs/oohtml/README.md

 > OOHTML is currently available through a [polyfill](polyfill).
 Be sure to check polyfill support in each feature.

 ### HTML Modules
-HTML Modules is a way to implement reusable HTML contents using the *module*, *import* and *export* paradigm.
-It introduces a clear naming convention to the `<template>` element and makes organizing and putting them to use more *meaningful*.
+HTML Modules is a way to implement reusable HTML markup using the *module*, *import* and *export* paradigm.
+It establishes the standard `<template>` element as the module entity for HTML and introduces new attributes, properties and events that make work.

 Every module has a `name` attribute - the module ID, and their contents are simply regarded as *exports*.